rashkov/rashkov.github.io/_posts/2019-02-08-debouncing-rails-delayed_job.markdown

 Finally, checking the queue some time later, we find it empty again as our job completed and came off of the queue.

-In conclusion, debouncing is an amazing concept that is useful for rate limiting actions on the front-end, as well as the back-end.
+In conclusion, debouncing can be useful for rate limiting actions on the front-end, as well as the back-end.
+Are there some endpoints on your API that could use some rate limiting?
+If those endpoints are open to the world, then your service might be open to a Denial of Service attack.